 Reflecting on your experiences is needed so that you can see what needs to be improved and where you need more determination.
 Every time you make the decision to be determined, you are improving your mental habits.
 Unlike a physical habit, a mental habit is not easily recognized.
 Habits of mind are just as important.
 Some people have habits of making excuses, blaming others, or quitting.
 As with any habit, it can be hard to break.
 Thinking about your decision making process can help to break old habits and make new ones.
 Making a habit of determination is important if you plan to go through life with the idea that you can always improve.
 This will help you to make less excuses and better decisions.

-Grand Champions of the 16th Annual Spivey Karate Holidays Benefit Tournament.
+Grand Champions of the Spivey Karate Winter Warrior Tournament.